-This exhibition is supported, in part, by the Center for Middle Eastern Studies at The University of Texas at Austin and by 29 individual donors who contributed to a HornRaiser campaign in fall 2019.
+This exhibition is supported by the Center for Middle Eastern Studies at The University of Texas at Austin, the College of Fine Arts, the Fine Arts Diversity Committee's Student Project Grant, and by 29 individual donors who contributed to a HornRaiser campaign in fall 2019.

 Mahsa Biglow (b.
 1990, Tehran, Iran) earned her BFA in 2013 and an MFA from Rutgers University in 2019.
 She has been a part of exhibitions, screenings, and projects in Pennsylvania, New York, New Jersey, Tehran, Iran, and Warsaw, Poland, and is a 2019 recipient of the Nadine Goldsmith Fellowship at the Vermont Studio Center.
 Along with her upcoming residency at the Vermont Studio Center, Biglow was a 2019 artist-in-residence at the Goggle Works Center for the Arts in Reading, Pennsylvania.
 She is a freelance writer and a contributor to Kaarnamaa Art Magazine.